Scunthorpe: Athletics

-American Football
+American football

-The Scunthorpe Alphas who were formed in 2018 play their home games at Quibell Park Stadium and for 2021 will complete in the BAFA National Leagues Division Two.
+The Scunthorpe Alphas who were formed in 2018 play their home games at Quibell Park Stadium and for 2021 will complete in the BAFA National Leagues Division One.
 The town's previous American football side was the Scunthorpe Steelers who folded in 1990.

 Internet obscenity filters

 In 1996 there was controversy when AOL's obscenity filter (among others) refused to accept the name of the town due to its embedded word 'cunt'.
 Some online forums such as Ultimate Guitar forums displayed the name as Scumthorpe, while Fark would display it as Scoonthorpe.
-This form of censorship over-reach is known in the computing world as the Scunthorpe problem.
+This form of censorship overreach is known in the computing world as the Scunthorpe problem.